Ani Chen 陳安妮, PhD

 West Campus, Cornell University.

-I have extensive experience teaching courses of my own design in political theory (ancient, modern, and contemporary) and as a graduate teaching assistant across all subfields of political science in the Department of Government at Cornell University.
-A few of my recent courses are listed below.
+I have extensive experience teaching courses of my own design in political theory (ancient, modern, and contemporary) and as a graduate teaching assistant across all subfields of political science.
+My recent courses are listed below.
 Syllabi are available upon request.

 Analogue Photography